 Reusing breast milk

-If your breastmilk is freshly expressed it can keep for up to 6 hours without refrigeration.
-Breastmilk can be stored in a fridge at 5 to 10 degrees Celsius for up to 3 days and a fridge 0 to 4 degrees Celsius for up to 8 days.
-You can store milk in a freezer at -18 degrees Celsius or below for up to 6 months.
+If your breast milk is freshly expressed, it can keep for up to 6 hours without refrigeration.
+It can be stored in a fridge at 5 to 10 degrees Celsius for up to 3 days, or up to 8 days at 0 to 4 degrees Celsius.
+You can also store breast milk in a freezer at -18 degrees Celsius or below for up to 6 months.

-Some mothers express a little colostrum (first milk, rich in carbohydrates, protein and antibodies) to freeze during the last trimester of pregnancy, in case either they or their baby face feeding difficulties at birth.
+Some mothers also express a little colostrum (first milk, rich in carbohydrates, protein, and antibodies) to freeze during the last trimester of pregnancy, in case either they or their baby face feeding difficulties at birth.

-If you are expressing shortly after birth colostrum can be stored at temperatures of up to 32ºC for 12 hours for a full term baby.
-You will express very small quantities, say a teaspoon or so each time, for the first couple of days.
-On about day 3 – 5 after your baby is born, your breasts will start to produce ‘mature milk’.
-The volume of milk you produce will increase.
+If you are expressing shortly after birth, colostrum can be stored at temperatures of up to 32ºC for 12 hours for a full-term baby.
+You will express very small quantities, a teaspoon or so each time for the first couple of days.
+On days 3 – 5 after your baby is born, your breasts will start to produce ‘mature milk’ and the volume of milk you produce will also increase.

-If your baby is unable to come to your breast it is important to begin expressing as soon as you are able, and to express as often as your baby would feed; about 8-12 times in 24 hours in the early days.
+If your baby is unable to come to your breast it is important to begin expressing as soon as you can and to express as often as your baby would feed; about 8-12 times in 24 hours in the early days.

 Pumps work by generating and releasing suction to remove milk from the breast.
 You may find it helps if you prepare a little beforehand.

-Stress and cool body temperature can make pumping less productive, so you could try using a warm compress, breast massage and relaxation techniques.
+Stress and cool body temperature can make pumping less productive, so you could try using a warm compress, breast massage, and relaxation techniques.
 It also helps to have a photograph of your baby to look at, or a piece of their recently worn clothing to remind you of their smell.
 You may find that after an early morning feed is a good time to express, as often your supply is plentiful at this time.
-You can, of course, express whenever and how often you need to.
-You can also express from one breast while your baby is feeding from the other side.